gomoni/gonix/README.md

 # gonix

-Unix userspace written in Go with pipes (and redirection in the future)
+Unix textutils implemented in pure Go, with native pipe and shell parsing support.
+Joins shell with a real programming language.

 ## builtins